For more information about the menstrual cycle, check out the links below:

 - Already own and subscribe to ŌURA products.

-- Willing to accept 2-7% risk of an unwanted pregnancy.
+- Not an experience fertility awareness method user but are willing to accept 2-7% risk of an unwanted pregnancy.

 Switching to ŌURA x Natural Cycles is probably not worth the cost if all of the following are true for you: